camargofe/camargofe/README.md

 ## About

-Salesforce professional with strong focus on **Release Management, DevOps and Scalable Delivery**.
+Salesforce professional with strong focus on **Release Management, DevOps and Development**, working in **enterprise-scale environments** with high availability and governance requirements.
-Hands-on experience in **enterprise environments**, high-impact releases and governance-driven pipelines.

-Background across **financial, telecom, industrial, agro and food sectors**, working with distributed squads and mission-critical systems.
+Experience across **financial, telecom, industrial, agro and food sectors**, delivering scalable solutions with reliability, automation and process maturity.

 ---